DecisionTechnologies/technicaltest-seedproject-part-complete/README.md

 ## Scenario

-The aim of this exercise is to implement the filter logic for a 'broadband deals' grid.
+The aim of this exercise is to implement the filter logic for a 'broadband deals' grid and add a sorting dropdown to sort the filtered results.

 ![screenshot](screenshot.PNG)